romnn/microgpusim/WIP.md

 - TODO:

+  - investigate the increased DRAM writebacks depite saturated L2 cache

+    - try a vectoradd without copying back data from device to host
+    - there seems to be a somewhat 50 percent threshold evicting dirty lines from L2
+    - another explanation could be that there are two memory controllers and it has to do with the partition set mapping but that is less likely i think
+    - we defo need the partition set camping

+  - fix the results table dram error metric (more robust against outliers and zero and relative)

+  - interesting questions: how much time do we save with mem only and with exec driven?
+  - compare speed of native, accelsim, serial, mem only, exec driven, parallel

+  - add averaged section for each parallel table and then a final overall table separately

   - overall correlation plots revamped
-  - interesting questions: how much time do we save with mem only and with exec driven?
-  - compare speed of native, accelsim, serial, mem only, exec driven

-  - DONE: validation plots with/without: top legend, bottom ticks

   - rerun all the benchmarks for parallel table

   - make the basic plots look good for pascal pchase and write it down